crcx/retroforth/literate/Rx.md

 r Heap
 ~~~

-With these we can add a couple of additional forms. `comma:opcode` is
+I also add a couple of additional forms. `comma:opcode` is used
-used to compile VM instructions into the current defintion.
+to compile VM instructions into the current defintion.
 This is
-where those functions starting with an underscore come into play.
-Each
+where those functions starting with an underscore come into
-wraps a single instruction.
-Using this we can avoid hard coding the
+play.
+Each wraps a single instruction.
+Using this I can avoid
-opcodes.
+hard coding the opcodes.

-This performs a jump to the `comma` word instead of using a `call/ret`
+This performs a jump to the `comma` word instead of using a
-to save a cell and slightly improve performance.
+`call/ret` to save a cell and slightly improve performance.
+I
+will use this technique frequently.

 ~~~
 : comma:opcode